 Additionally, certain datasets group all immigrants that arrived before 1981 together while others group them together based on those who arrived before 1990.
 This creates a large group of immigrants that overshadows more recent inflows, which is specifically present when looking at census data.
 Thus, recent data from post-2000 can provide a more accurate picture of immigration trends and their evolution over time.
 For non-permanent residents, change over time is difficult to analyze since the data are largely organized by year of immigration and, technically speaking, non-permanent residents are not 'official' (i.e., landed) immigrants, according to Statistics Canada datasets (notably the census).
-Non-permanent residents refers to people from another country who had a work or study permit, or who were refugee claimants at the time of the census, and had family members living in Canada with them.
+Non-permanent residents refers to people from another country who had a work or study permit, or who were refugee claimants at the time of the census.